 The Energy, Emissions and Environment is specifically targeted to address the ongoing demand for the use of sustainable energy and the need for environmental management of such projects.
 This specialisation is interdisciplinary in nature, consisting of units drawn from the areas of energy studies and environmental impact assessment.
 Students can complete the course with a focus upon the policy and/or the scientific aspects of the environmental management of the energy industry.

 Successful completion of the unit PEN590 Energy Systems gives the student provisional accreditation by the Clean Energy Council for design of stand-alone photovoltaic systems.

 Graduates can expect to gain employment in power generation companies, renewable energy manufacturing and installation companies, international aid organisations, government departments, energy efficiency and environmental consultancies, university and private industry research organisations.

 Each course has a number of credit points that must be completed for you to graduate.
 Find out what’s required to meet the credit points for this course.

 Entry requirements for

 This course is available to external students anywhere in the world who wish to study off campus by using on-line facilities.
 Assistance is provided by tutors, using telephone, email, or the Internet.
-When studied in the external mode, some attendance may be required for some Environmental Science units.

 Fees & Scholarships for Domestic StudentsInternational Students